Actindo-AG/Documentation/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md

   - *Key*
    Action key.
 This field is read-only.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be unique within a version of a workflow.

   - *Label*
   Action label defined by the user.
 It can be used to specify or simplify the action name.
 When editing the action label, it is changed both at the top of the settings side bar and in the action rectangle in the diagram.